-On the expenditure side, the Forecast recognizes higher pension costs due to the continued annual payment for prior unfunded actuarial liability (UAL) amortization bases.
+In addition to the economic terms of the MOUs, the Forecast assumes step increases for employees in applicable positions, and merit increases for Management and Confidential employees.
+In addition, based on prior Council guidance, 2% cost of living wage adjustments (COLA) are included in the Forecast for each year including FY 2022/23.
+In addition, the Forecast recognizes higher pension costs due to the continued annual payment for prior unfunded actuarial liability (UAL) amortization bases.
 This information was determined in coordination with the Town's actuarial consultant and CalPERS.

-As previously mentioned, the Forecast includes a multitude of primary revenue and expenditure adjustments related to the pandemic, the culmination of which is depicted in the Table below.
-In addition, a table of the past five years of actual year-end results has been included for comparative purposes to the Proposed Operating Budget and Forecast period.
+As previously mentioned, the Forecast includes a multitude of primary revenue and expenditure adjustments related to the pandemic, the culmination of which is depicted in the Table on A-7.
+In addition, a table of the past five years of actual year-end results has been included for comparative purposes to the Proposed Operating Budget and Forecast period on A-8.

-Actual results by line item as presented in the Five Year Forecast are reported in greater detail in the Forecast compared to the Town's Comprehensive Annual Financial Report (CAFR) which uses summary data (an example being Sales & Use Tax and Measure G District Tax are summarized and reported in the CAFR as one line item, Sales Taxes).
+Actual results by line item as presented in the Five-Year Forecast are reported in greater detail in the Forecast compared to the Town's Comprehensive Annual Financial Report (ACFR) which uses summary data (an example being Sales & Use Tax and Measure G District Tax are summarized and reported in the ACFR as one line item, Sales Taxes).
 Similar issues also occur for expenditure line items because they tend to be the primary drivers for forecasting future expense trends.
-Use of and additions to reserves are presented in the Forecast schedules for tracking and visibility purposes as the use of reserves are not considered actual revenues for CAFR reporting.
-Changes to reserve balances over the fiscal year are reported in the footnotes accompanying the financial statements in the CAFR.
+Use of and additions to reserves are presented in the Forecast schedules for tracking and visibility purposes as the use of reserves are not considered actual revenues for ACFR reporting.
+Changes to reserve balances over the fiscal year are reported in the footnotes accompanying the financial statements in the ACFR.